The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s A Rake's Progress (complete set) is estimated to be worth between £180,000 and £270,000.
-This signed etching from 1963 has shown consistent value growth, with an average annual growth rate of 4%.
-This work has an auction history of four total sales since its entry to the market in June 2004.
-The hammer price over the past five years has ranged from £200,000 in September 2024 to £345,621 in April 2023.
-The current screenprint value is £235,000, demonstrating its desirability within the market.
-The edition size of this artwork is limited to 50.
+The value of David Hockney’s A Rake's Progress (complete set) (signed) is estimated to be worth between £180,000 and £270,000.
+This artwork has shown consistent value growth, with an average annual growth rate of 3%.
+The edition size of this work is limited to 50.
+This etching print, created in 1963, is a rare piece, having been sold 4 times at auction since its initial sale in June 2004.
+The hammer price in the last 12 months ranges from £200,000 in September 2024 to £345,621 in April 2023.
+The average annual growth rate of this work is 2%.

 Meaning & Analysis